 Intersection conflict markings

 We use this treatment most commonly at intersections and driveways.
-In some places, we use green stripes to help show people riding bikes where they should be in the street.
+In some places, we use green stripes to help show people riding bikes where they should be positioned in the street.
 This is especially important when they are crossing Green Line trolley tracks.

 Two-stage turn boxes

 First, bicyclists ride straight through the intersection to the two-stage turn box.
 The box is usually on or near the opposite corner.
 Then, they turn their bikes to face in the direction of their turn.
 When the light turns green, bicyclists continue straight.

 Two-stage turns are often necessary on separated bike lanes.
 Exiting the bike lane mid-block before the intersection is generally not possible.